Parallelize Single-Site Dynamics up to Dobrushin Criterion: Conclusion and Open Problems

-\paragraph{Open problems.} In general, the studies of efficient parallel algorithms for sampling and counting are well motivated and are still very open.
-In this paper, we choose to solve these problems through the faithful parallel simulation of single-site dynamics and non-adaptive simulated annealing.
-This approach is generic and has the advantage in directly applying the existing results for the single-site Markov chains whose mixing has been extensively studied.
-Besides the current approach, it is generally open and interesting to have \RNC{} counterparts of well-known sampling and counting algorithms.
-Next, we give a list of concrete open problems: \begin{itemize} \item We apply our result to the chain in \cite{FGYZ20}, which gives a parallel sampler for satisfying solutions of the CNFs in the local lemma regime.
-But the total work of this sampler is a large polynomial.
-A question is to give a parallel sampler of polylog depth with total work as the sequential sampler in \cite{FGYZ20}, which is close to linear in $n$, the number of variables. \item The current counting approach based on non-adaptive annealing is not work efficient.
-The total work is in square of that of the adaptive annealing \cite{vstefankovivc2009adaptive}.
-A question is how much useful the polylog depth of adaptivity can be for counting via sampling.
-Is it possible to achieve the work efficiency as the adaptive annealing by parallel computing of polylog depth? \item In this paper, we give a universal coupling that can couple every pair of distributions up to their Jaccard similarity.
-We show that this is optimal in the worst case.
-A question is whether this lower bound holds to all possible values of total variation. \item A major challenge: an \RNC{} algorithm for sampling almost uniform (not necessarily perfect) matchings in graphs of unbounded maximum degree.
-It basically asks for an \RNC{} counterpart for the Jerrum-Sinclair algorithm \cite{jerrum2003counting}, which is highly unknown whether should exist. \item An even bigger challenge: an \NC{} algorithm (with no randomness) for approximate counting in graphs of unbounded degree.
-This is even open for the poly-time sequential computation. \end{itemize}
+\paragraph{Open problems.} The study of efficient parallel algorithms for sampling and counting is highly motivated by practical applications.
+In this paper, we address these challenges through the faithful parallel simulation of single-site dynamics and non-adaptive simulated annealing.
+Our approach is generic and well-suited for leveraging existing results on single-site Markov chains with well-studied mixing properties.
+Despite the advancements provided by our approach, the problem of giving \RNC{} counterparts for well-known sampling and counting algorithms remains widely open.
+We conclude by presenting a few concrete open problems: \begin{itemize} \item We apply our result to the chain in \cite{feng2021fast}, which provides a parallel sampler for satisfying solutions of the CNFs in the local lemma regime.
+However, the total work of this sampler is a large polynomial.
+A key open question is to design a parallel sampler with polylogarithmic depth while maintaining total work comparable to the sequential sampler in \cite{feng2021fast}, which is close to linear in $n$, the number of variables. \item In this paper, we utilize correlated sampling to ensure both the efficiency and faithfulness of parallel simulations for single-site dynamics.
+To our knowledge, this marks the first application of correlated sampling in parallelizing stochastic processes.
+An intriguing direction for future research is how this approach can be generalized to parallelize randomized algorithms. \item A significant challenge is to parallelize Markov chains with super-linear polynomial mixing times into \RNC{} algorithms.
+Notable examples include the Jerrum-Sinclair chains for matchings and the ferromagnetic Ising model with no external field~\cite{jerrum2003counting}.
+Finding \RNC{} counterparts for these algorithms remains a major open problem. \item An even greater challenge is to give an \NC{} (deterministic) algorithm for approximating counting, especially for graphical models that have unbounded maximum degree. \end{itemize}

-\paragraph{Acknowledgement.} We want to thank Weiming Feng for patiently answering to our inquiries.
-Yitong Yin wants to thank Tom Hayes for the helpful discussions.